clan.me

 How the server health score works

-What the 0 to 100 health score measures, how it's calculated from TPS, memory, uptime, and entity load, and how to interpret it.
+What the 0 to 100 health score measures, how it's calculated from average TPS and uptime, and how to interpret it.

 Updated 7 June 2026

-The server health score is a single number between 0 and 100 that summarises how well your server is performing across all the dimensions clan.me tracks.
-It updates every minute with each heartbeat.
+The server health score is a single number between 0 and 100 that summarises how well your server has been performing over the time range you're viewing.
+It appears at the top of your analytics dashboard whenever plugin TPS data is available.

 What it measures

-The score combines four inputs, each weighted to reflect how much it affects the player experience:
+The score combines two inputs, weighted by how directly each one affects the player experience:

 How it's calculated